TalismanSociety/multisig-metadata-backend/README.md

 Hasura will be directly accessible on 8080, and behind a reverse proxy on 80 which also includes ratelimiting rules.

+If you get `Failed to connect to localhost` error, replace `localhost` in .env with `host.docker.internal`.

 ## TODO

 - Validation of calldata (confirming it exists on-chain) before setting it in the DB